okyeron/fates/install/norns/Norns_install_instructions_1.8.md

 ## Norns extras

-There are 2 extra scripts installed at in the `~/norns` directory - `restart.sh` and `stopall.sh`.
+There are 2 extra scripts installed at in the `~/` home directory - `norns-restart.sh` and `norns-stopall.sh`.
 These can be used to restart all of the norns software components or stop all those processes (matron, crone/supercollider, JACK, and maiden).

 *These install instructions are based on the work of Tehn, Nordseele, Thetechnobear among others.
 Thank you!*